Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Streetwise map Streetwise Venice

-At US $7.95, this American map is overpriced, but its small size, sturdiness, and plastic coating make it a handy all-weather pocket map for travelers whose eyes or bicocals can handle the minuscule type.
+This American map is overpriced in terms of its cartographic content, but its small size, sturdiness, and plastic coating make it a handy all-weather pocket map for travelers whose eyes or bicocals can handle the minuscule type.

 Idrovia map Sile da Treviso a Venezia #5